Blocking sets, minimal codes and trifferent codes: Introduction

 \begin{lemma} Let $\mathcal{L}$ be a set of points in $\mathrm{PG}(k - 1, q)$.
 Then $\mathcal{L}$ is a strong $(s - 1)$-blocking set if and only if the set $B = \cup_{\ell \in \mathcal{L}} \ell \subseteq \mathbb{F}_q^k$ is an affine $s$-blocking set. \end{lemma}

-From this equivalence, and the upper bound on $b_q(k, 2)$ given by Theorem~\ref{thm:blocking_upper}, we derive the following upper bound on the minimal size of a strong blocking sets, which improves the previous best upper bound for all $q \geq 3$ and $k$ sufficiently large (see~\cite[Theorem 1.5]{heger2021short}).
+Let $b^*_q(k, t)$ denote the minimum size of a strong $t$-blocking set in $\mathrm{PG}(k - 1, q)$.
+From this equivalence, and the upper bound on $b_q(k, 2)$ given by Theorem~\ref{thm:blocking_upper}, we derive the following upper bound on $b^*_q(k, 1)$, which improves the previous best upper bound (see~\cite[Theorem 1.5]{heger2021short}) of